State President (Chairperson)

 Clive RobartsonAM LGM

-Clive Robartson was elected to Division Council in 2013, appointed Acting State Vice President in 2015 and elected State Vice President in 2016.
+Clive Robartson was elected to Division Council in 2013, appointed Acting State Vice President in 2015, elected State Vice President in 2016 and newly elected as the State President in 2018.

 Clive has a Bachelor of Applied Science (Biology) Degree from Curtin University of Technology and a Diploma in Agricultural Technology.
 He lives on AFME with his wife Cherryl and they have 2 adult children and 4 grandsons.